 Director of Communications

 Joyniece Kirkland graduated from Indiana University Bloomington School of Public and Environmental Affairs (SPEA) with a Bachelor of Science focused in nonprofit Arts Management, a concentration in Anthropology/Museum Studies, and a minor in Art History.
 During her time at Indiana University, Joyniece was extremely active in campus life participating in extracurricular activities related to student affairs, social justice, diversity and inclusion, including serving as the Vice President of the School of Public and Environmental Affairs Undergraduate Student Association.
 Working for Residential Programs and Services as a CommUNITY Educator and being one of the few SPEA students admitted on the Kelley School of Business’ Kelley Student Diversity Council, Joyniece gained the necessary training to lead conversations surrounding issues of diversity and social justice.
-And in her senior year, she went on to pledge in the Beta class of Mu Beta Lamba, the nation’s first minority business fraternity.
+And in her senior year, she went on to pledge in the Gamma class of Mu Beta Lamba, the nation’s first minority business fraternity.

 Through college internships and developmental programs such as Management Leadership for Tomorrow, she developed an interest in marketing.
 After college, she landed an internship at a public relations agency in Chicago.
 There Joyniece worked with international and domestic clients in tech, cybersecurity, and wood production.
 She also managed to gain a digital placement for a prominent tech client where the co-founder of Apple, Steve Wozniak, left a comment.